team4909/2018-Core/README.md

 1) Install [Raspbian w/ Desktop](https://www.raspberrypi.org/downloads/raspbian/) to your Raspberry Pi 3
 2) Run `curl -sL http://thegreenalliance.team4909.org/INSTALL.sh | sudo -E bash -` in Terminal on the Pi
 3) For Bluetooth usage, pair 6 Android devices using the Bluetooth GUI in the OS
+4) Take note of the Bluetooth MAC Address of the Pi

 ### Android Devices (for online/offline TGA usage, enables Bluetooth -> Pi)
 > TODO